Sheldon Krimsky Fund for Environmental Ethics and Values

 Professor Sheldon Krimsky featured in his office on Talbot Avenue, Medford, MA, Tufts University

-The Sheldon Krimsky Fund for Environmental Ethics and Values was established in honor of Professor Krimsky, a beloved professor and colleague of Urban Environmental Policy and Planning for close to 50 years at Tufts University.
-The fund assists Urban Environmental Policy and Planning students who want to undertake research in the broad policy/planning area of environmental ethics and values.
-The fund also supports a new library which will house Professor Krimsky's extensive collection of books on environmental ethics and values for members of the community to share.
+The Sheldon Krimsky Fund for Environmental Ethics and Values was established in honor of Professor Krimsky, a beloved professor and colleague of Urban and Environmental Policy and Planning for close to 50 years at Tufts University.
+The fund assists Urban and Environmental Policy and Planning students who want to undertake research in the broad policy/planning area of environmental ethics and values.

 If you prefer to donate via a check, payments can be written/payable to "Trustees of Tufts College" and you must note in the check's memo section: "Sheldon Krimsky Fund".
 Checks can be mailed to: Tufts University, PO Box 3306, Boston, MA 02241-3306.